dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   The signature of the augmenting function does not [match][signature matching] the signature of the augmented function.

-*   The augmenting constructor parameters specify any default values, and the constructor is not a non-redirecting factory. *Default values are defined by the introductory constructor, except when this precludes the augmentation from choosing whether or not the constructor should be redirecting.*
+*   The augmentation chain has two or more specifications of a default value for the same optional parameter.
+This is an error even in the case where all of them are identical. *Default values are defined by the introductory declaration or an augmentation, but at most once.*

+*   The augmentation chain has exactly one specification of a default value for an optional parameter, and the constructor is a redirecting factory.

+*   The augmentation chain has no specifications of a default value for an optional parameter whose declared type is potentially non-nullable, and the constructor is not a redirecting factory.

 *   The introductory constructor is `const` and the augmenting constructor is not or vice versa. *An augmentation can't change whether or not a